Jorge Tovar: Artistry

-He is an admirer of French artists Daumier and Gustave Courbet, as well as Van Gogh, Mexican sketch artist, Ernesto Garciía Cabral, but most of all of Diego Rivera, because of his role in the Mexican Muralism movement.
+He is an admirer of French artists Daumier and Gustave Courbet, as well as Van Gogh, but most of all of Diego Rivera, because of his role in the Mexican Muralism movement.
 His works are generally social commentary in one form or another, believing that all art is political.
 He has stated that he never painted for sales but rather to state his thoughts on what is going on in Mexico, causing a number of Mexican galleries to reject his work.
 He believes that those who find a style that sells and stick to his become "apathetic, indifferent" and "stop being faithful to themselves".
 Common themes in his work include war, daily life in Tzotzil communities, maternity and the beauty of indigenous women of Mexico.
 He is a defender of drawing and of traditional figurative depictions, and has spoken out for artists whose work are rejected by galleries because they do not fit with what is fashionable.